A note on where these numbers come from.

 Start with one missed call.

-So a single missed call is worth, on average, $32 × 0.55 ≈ $17.60in immediate lost revenue.
-That number doesn't include the lifetime value of a customer who never tried you.
-We'll get to that.
+On those two assumptions, a single missed call is worth $32 × 0.55 ≈ $17.60 in immediate lost revenue.
+That excludes the lifetime value of a customer who never tried you — more on that below.

 Multiply by the shift.